Universal infrared scaling of gravitational wave background spectra

-Our discussion actually shows that during the radiation dominated era, $\Omega_{\text{GW}}\propto k^3$ can still hold well inside the horizon, as long as $k$ is smaller than all the scales of the source, especially the inverse time duration for which the source exists.
+Beyond causality argument, our discussion actually showed that during the radiation-dominated era, $\Omega_{\text{GW}}\propto k^3$ can still hold well inside the horizon, as long as $k$ is smaller than all the scales of the source, especially the inverse time duration for which the source exists.
 The condition that integral \eqref{powerint} is positive and finite can be guaranteed easily if the source is spiky and transient.
-But there will be more subtleties if the source is highly oscillating for a long period of time.
-We also discuss such physical cases when the integral \eqref{powerint} contains a highly oscillating part, and we find that the resonance between the Green function and the oscillating source term becomes crucial.
-However, $k^3$ law will be valid for those modes which are superhorizon at the moment when the source term disappears or stops oscillating.
+But there will be some subtleties if the source is highly oscillating for a long period of time.
+We also briefly discussed such physical cases when the integral \eqref{powerint} contains a highly oscillating part, and found that the resonance between Green function and the oscillating source term becomes crucial. $k^3$ law will be valid for those modes which are superhorizon at the moment when the source term disappears or stops oscillating, otherwise it will be model-dependent.
 We believe our result can clarify some confusing understanding on the infrared power of SGWB, which is helpful in the future search for the SGWB signals.